deco775/printf/README.md

-This is an ALX 'printf' project.
+This is an ALX 'printf' group project.
+Onyekachi Acha and Pitso Mkansi